vitejs/vite/README.md

 - You can get the resolved public path of a static asset file by importing it from JavaScript. e.g. `import path from './foo.png'` will give you its resolved public path as a string.

-- If you need to concatenate paths on the fly, you can use the globally injected `process.env.BASE_URL` variable with will be the public base path.
-Note this variable is statically replaced during build so it must appear exactly as-is (i.e. `process.env['BASE_URL']` won't work).
+- If you need to concatenate paths on the fly, you can use the globally injected `import.meta.env.BASE_URL` variable with will be the public base path.
+Note this variable is statically replaced during build so it must appear exactly as-is (i.e. `import.meta.env['BASE_URL']` won't work).

 ### PostCSS